Healing Talks Back

 My name is Rae Gaelyn Emerson (*), and I am utterly, hopelessly, head-over-heels in love… with my job.

-For these past twenty years, I’ve walked through various life and relationship experiences.
+For these past twenty years, I’ve walked through countless life and relationship transitions.
 I’ve been married and divorced.
 I’ve been independent and enmeshed.
-I’ve lived within in relationships fueled by passion and anchored by commitment—yet complicated by addiction, depression and religious conviction.
+I’ve lived within in relationships fueled by passion and anchored by commitment—yet complicated by addiction, depression and reality distortion.

 Hmm… maybe I’ll call that Plan C.